denlukasdev/gendoc/bin/docker_sample_be/README.md

 # Generated BE Docker

 ## Notes
-1. In generated docker internal and external ports could be changed in `.env` file.
+1. In generated docker ports and database variables could be changed in `.env` file.
 After update restart the container.

 ## List of Commands